evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 # Twitch Combat

-In this lesson we will build upon the basic combat framework we devised [in the previous lesson](./Beginner-Tutorial-Combat-Base.md).
+In this lesson we will build upon the basic combat framework we devised [in the previous lesson](./Beginner-Tutorial-Combat-Base.md) to create a 'twitch-like' combat system.
 ```shell
 > attack troll
   You attack the Troll!